What is Waldorf Education and what makes it unique?

 There are many essential elements of a Waldorf Education, but at its heart, the Waldorf method provides the right learning experience at the right time.
 This method works because it addresses the whole child—cognitive, social, and creative—and meets the needs of each individual through a challenging and multi-sensory environment that focuses on experiential learning.
 Learn More

 What’s included in the Waldorf Curriculum?

-Waldorf education’s rich, high quality curriculum set by The Association of Waldorf Schools of North America and interpreted and taught by teachers at Spring Garden Waldorf School.
+Waldorf Education’s rich, high-quality curriculum is set by The Association of Waldorf Schools of North America and interpreted and taught by teachers at Spring Garden Waldorf School.
 Waldorf curriculum includes Science, Spanish, Arithmetic, Writing, Reading, History, Social Studies, Gardening, Physical Education, Handwork, Woodwork, Drawing, Painting and Music.
 Learn More

 What is a Typical School Day at Spring Garden?

 In the Early Childhood program, rhythm and routine set the day, which includes creative play; circle time; ample outdoor time; a homemade, organic snack; then rest and more outdoor play.

 For our Lower and Middle school students, each day begins with a personal greeting from their teacher followed by main lesson, a 90 minute to two-hour period of academic concentration (the time spent depending upon grade level).
 Main lessons are taught in three- to four-week blocks devoted to a particular subject such as humanities, math or science.
 After a snack and recess, students move on to their specialty classes, which include Spanish, Music, Handwork, Woodwork, Physical Education, Art, Gardening, and additional academic study or review.